ioccc-src/winner/1991/README.md

 Credits:

 We would like to thank Barbara Frezza for her role as official chef of the contest.
 Landon Noll appreciated the opportunity to serve as assistant pizza chef.
 Larry Bassel was official taste tester.
 Yummo!

+=-=

+Copyright (c) 1991, Landon Curt Noll & Larry Bassel.
+All Rights Reserved.
+Permission for personal, educational or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
+All other uses must receive prior permission in writing from both Landon Curt Noll and Larry Bassel.